Jordan Point, Virginia

 Jordan Point (or Jordan's Point) is a small unincorporated community on the south bank of the James River in the northern portion of Prince George County, Virginia, United States.
 It is approximately 20 miles from Richmond and 30 miles upstream from Jamestown on the James River.
 It was the location of extensive archeological research between 1987 and 1993.
 This research provided substantial information about human existence in the area from the prehistoric to the late colonial eras.
 In particular, the research extensively studied the Jordan's Journey settlement that existed between 1620 and 1640 during early years of the Virginia colony.

 Early history

 Robert Beverley's illustration of a Native American Village, similar to the one discovered on Jordan Point.

 Native American Culture

 Though the area around Jordan Point had been occupied by native Americans for millennia, archeologists have found evidence of settled agricultural settlements that date from the late Woodland and English-Native American Contact periods, dating between 1150 and the early 1600s.
-The archaeological findings suggest that during the Contact period, the area had become a village occupied by the lower orders of the Powhatan chiefdom with the structures conforming to Robert Beverley's description of bark covered buildings, the smaller being shaped like beehives and larger having an oblong form.
+The archaeological findings suggest that during the Contact period, the area had become a village occupied by the lower orders of the Powhatan Confederacy with the structures conforming to Robert Beverley's description of bark covered buildings, the smaller being shaped like beehives and larger having an oblong form.
 John Smith and William Hole's copper plate engraved map of Virginia shows that the village at Jordan's Point was still extant in 1607, when the first English settlers arrived at Jamestown.